In recent months, there have been several changes to licensure and admission requirements for teacher education. Please see these changes below:

 The GRE is no longer required.
 A minimum GPA of 3.00 on a Bachelor’s degree is recommended.

 If you are interested in learning more about your options in PK-12 Education, please contact the following individuals for more information:

 Undergraduate Elementary Education Degree (with option for Special Education Licensure):

-Master of Arts in Teaching Secondary Education (middle & high school licensure) & Graduate Degrees in Counseling & Elementary Ed:
+Master of Arts in Teaching Secondary Education (middle & high school licensure) & All Other Graduate Degrees: